rocket4321/nmap_tracker/README.md

     home_interval: 10
     timeout: 30
     interval_seconds: 300
-    scan_options: "-sn --privileged --host-timeout 10s"
+    scan_options: "--host-timeout 10s"
     debug_log_level: 5

 ```

 New OPTIONAL config fields:

-- timeout: postive integer in seconds to allow nmap process to perform
+- debug_log_level is integer (1-5) that allows for limited or expanded debug to log, when debug level is active
+->> Privacy Warning: debug_log_level of 3+ includes MAC addresses

 - exclude_active is a boolean, enabled by default.
 When disabled, forces nmap to scan all configured host(s) on every scan.
 >> By default, this component optimizes to only scan for devices that could be marked as 'not_home' within the next <home_interval> minutes.
 This provides only a single scan for a device to continue to be marked as home.
 If some device connections are irregular, then a device would toggle back and forth.
 This is likely the best next option for a user to be able to enable if devices are toggling back and forth, but may increase resource consumption, based on configuration settings.

-- local_mac_hostname default is 'localhost', which would create a sensor 'device_tracker.localhost'
-- local_mac_hostname can also be a mac to match other created sensors.
+- exclude_mac is a list of MAC address to be ignored when returned by nmap results.

+- exclusive_mac is a list of MAC address to be exclusively monitored and all others ignored.
+The hosts defintion must be include a ip range to include each mac.

 - include_no_mac is a boolean, disabled by default.
 When enabled, if a MAC address is not returned by nmap, it will be included and monitored.
 Naming scheme will will use hostname, or ip address if unavailable.
 MAC address is marked as 'XX:XX:XX:XX:XX:XX' in known_devices.xml

-- exclude_mac is a list of MAC address to be ignored when returned by nmap results.
-MAC address entries must be in all caps.

-- debug_log_level is integer (1-5) that allows for limited or expanded debug to log, when debug level is active
-->> Privacy Warning: debug_log_level of 3+ includes MAC addresses
+- local_mac_hostname default is 'localhost', which would create a sensor 'device_tracker.localhost'
+- local_mac_hostname can also be a mac to match other created sensors.

+- timeout: postive integer in seconds to allow nmap process to perform

 # Results: